CSI-Genomics-and-Data-Analytics-Core/gedac-website/docs/Services/Analytics.md

 ## What we Offer

 We offer access to highly trained bioinformaticians who can help you and your team plan, design and analyze data produced from your high-throughput sequencing experiments.
 Our staff scientists have expertise working on a wide range of sequencing applications from both short- and long-read sequencing experiments:
-    - Direct RNA sequencing
+    - Long-read sequencing
     - Microbiome and shotgun metagenomoics
     - Single-cell and spatial genomics
+    - Whole exome sequencing
     - Whole genome sequencing
-    - Whole exome sequencing
     - Transcriptomics

 ## Why Choose Us?